Learning to Localize Reference Trajectories in Image-Space for Visual Navigation: Real-World Experiments

 \subsection{Evaluation Setup}

-We collect four reference trajectories using a handheld Google Pixel 6 smartphone: two indoors and two outdoors, see Fig~\ref{fig:realworld_setup}.
+We collect four reference trajectories using a handheld Google Pixel 6 smartphone: two indoors and two outdoors, see Fig.~\ref{fig:realworld_setup}.
 We evaluate on a Crazyflie quadrotor with an analog FPV camera with MPPI control (Sec.~\ref{sec:control}) for indoors trajectories, and on a Boston Dynamics Spot equipped with a Realsense~D455 with our yaw controller (Sec.~\ref{sec:control}), but leave its on-board collision avoidance enabled.
 All trials initialize off-trajectory.
 We compare against FAINT~\cite{suomela2025faint}, the strongest baseline in the off-trajectory cross-camera simulation setting.
 Each trajectory is evaluated with 6 trials (indoors) or 3 trials (outdoors) per direction, totaling 36 runs per method.

-For the Spot, we run our method on a Jetson Orin AGX, where offline trajectory encoding takes $120\,\mathrm{ms}$ and the online query encoder + decoder take $45\,\mathrm{ms}$, resulting in $\sim 22\,\mathrm{Hz}$ online inference.
-For the Crazyflie, we run computation off-board on a desktop with an RTX 5090, where offline trajectory encoding takes $15\,\mathrm{ms}$ and the online query encoder + decoder take $6\,\mathrm{ms}$, resulting in $\sim 160\,\mathrm{Hz}$ online inference.
-We provide videos of all real-world evaluations on the project page: \projectpage.
+For the Spot, we run our method on a Jetson Orin AGX, and for the Crazyflie, we run computation off-board on a desktop with an RTX 5090.
+We provide videos of all real-world evaluations on the project page \projectpage.